-- DO NOT CONNECT THIS UNIT TO A CHIMNEY FLUE SERVING ANOTHER APPLIANCE.

-- DO NOT INSTALL IN A SLEEPING ROOM. - Outside air supply must be used for Mobile Home installations see Figure #3, Page 7.
+- DO NOT CONNECT THIS UNIT TO A CHIMNEY FLUE SERVING ANOTHER APPLIANCE. - DO NOT INSTALL IN A SLEEPING ROOM. - Outside air supply must be used for Mobile Home installations see Figure #2, Page 7. - We recommend that our woodburning hearth products be installed and serviced by professionals who are certified in the U.S. by the National Fireplace Institute® (NFI) as NFI woodburning Specialists or who are certified in Canada by Wood Energy Technical Training (WETT).

-- The services of a competent or certified installer, (certified by the Wood Energy Technical Training program (WETT) - in Canada, Hearth Education Foundation (HEARTH) - in U.S.A.) are strongly recommended.